wilsonism/geo702/syllabus.md

 Lawson, Victoria.
 1998.
 “Hierarchical households and gendered migration in Latin America: feminist extensions to migration research.”
 Progress in Human Geography 22 (1):39-53.

 Leszczynski, Agnieszka.
 2020.
 “Glitchy vignettes of platform urbanism.”
 Environment and Planning D: Society and Space 38 (2):189-208.

+Loftus, Alex.
+2019.
+“Political ecology I: Where is political ecology?”
+Progress in Human Geography 43 (1):172-182.

 Lorimer, Hayden.
 2005.
 “Cultural geography: the busyness of being ‘more-than-representational’.”
 Progress in Human Geography 29 (1):83-94.